TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

 Data in the report

-You can filter the report by selecting the Iteration or Area.
+You can filter the report by selecting the Release Path or Area.

-For the burndown report to be useful and accurate, your team must perform the following activities for tracking tasks:
+For the burndown graph to be useful and accurate, your team must perform the following activities for tracking work items:

 Interpreting the report